 A.7.6.9.6.1 Test Purpose and Environment

-The purpose of the test is to verify that the RSTD measurement performed by UE by aggregating PRS resources from multiple positioning frequency layers (PFLs) meets the requirements specified in clause 9.9.2.10 in an environment with AWGN propagation conditions in FR2 in standalone scenario when single positioning frequency layer is configured.
+The purpose of the test is to verify that the RSTD measurement performed by UE by aggregating PRS resources from 2 positioning frequency layers (PFLs) meets the requirements specified in clause 9.9.2.10 in an environment with AWGN propagation conditions in FR2 in standalone scenario when single positioning frequency layer is configured.

 Supported test configurations are shown in table A.7.6.9.6.1-1.